pjotrp/gnu-install-bin/README.md

 Likewise, patchelf can be made generic to install by linking against static libraries.

+When a path is longer than the original path we should display a warning.

 ## How does the installer work?

 The installer starts from an unpacked directory structure that gets